JianLoong/jianloong.github.io/src/data/blog/2022/jplag.md

 ## Background: Teaching Programming at University Level

 FIT9131 (Introduction to Programming) was a challenging unit taught at the Masters level for the Master of Information Technology course at Monash University.
 As a teaching team member until 2019, I witnessed firsthand the struggles students faced with this demanding course.
+This was done for multiple semesters over several years.

 The unit's reputation for difficulty was so well-known that external services began targeting students.
 Here's an advertisement I once found in a university bathroom: